Nyhavn 45: 18th century

 The site was formerly part of a much larger property, listed in Copenhagen's first cadastre of 1689 as No. 28 in St. Ann's East Quarter and owned by tanner Villum Lydersen at that time.
 It was later divided into four smaller properties (now Nyhavn 41–47).
 The present building on the site was constructed with two storeys over a walk-out basement for ropemaker Nikolaj Johansen Juller in 1740.
 The property was listed in the new cadastre of 1756 as No. 23 and was then still owned by Juller.

+The property was shortly thereafter acquired by sailmaker Ole Pedersen Sangaard (died 1759).
+He was originally from Bornholm.
+He served as alderman of the Sailmakers' Guild in Copenhagen.
+His brother Andreas Pedersen Sangaard was a sailmaker at No. 5 (now Nyhavn 9).
+Ole Pedersen Sangaard was married to Anne Kirstine Hansdatter Kleitrup (1721-1788), a daughter of sailmaker Hans Kleitrup at No. 21 (now Nyhavn 41).
+They had nine children.

 The property was home to 25 residents in five households in 1787.
 Anthony Hans Lynning, a master buttonmaker, resided in the building with his wife Dorothea Mariager, their three children (aged seven to 11), two apprentices and two maids.
-Jacob Buntzer, a clerk (fuldmægtig) in Diderich de Thurah's office, resided in the building with his wife Elisabeth Rohde, four children from his first marriage (aged nine to 10) and one maid.
+Jacob Buntzen (1736-1820), a clerk (fuldmægtig) in Diderich de Thurah's office, resided in the building with his wife Elisabeth Rohde (1753-1808), four children from his first marriage (mother: Cathrine Sangaard, aged nine to 10) and one maid.
 Søren Myhre, a Fauesætter, resided in the building with his wife Mette Cathrine Niels Datter.
 Jochum Andresen Kiøng, a courier at the Skippers' Guild House, resided in the building with his wife Anne Lars Datter, his nephew Andreas Andersen and two lodgers.
 Inger Kemps, an 80-year-old widow, was the last resident of the building.

+In 1790, Jacob Buntzen moved to an apartment at Norgesgade No. 159.
+He would later acquire the title of overkrigskommissær.

 The building was heightened with one storey in 1794.
 A warehouse had been constructed in the courtyard on the rear in 1791.